 Ingredients

-Milk – Use whole milk (full fat milk) for a creamy and rich texture.
+Milk – Use whole milk (full-fat milk) for a creamy and rich texture.

 Rice – This dessert is traditionally made using Gobindobhog rice.
 It is short-grain rice with a slightly sticky texture and an incredible aroma.

-Sugar – Adjust according to your taste.
+Sugar – You will need white granulated sugar.
+Adjust it according to your taste.

 The payesh sweetened with date palm jaggery is called khejur gurer payesh.